 Theorem 3.
 Two categories are Morita equivalent if and only if their idempotent completions are equivalent.

 Proof.
 Consider a Morita bridge and take its idempotent completion .
 For each object we have for some through arrows .
 But then is an idempotent in , isomorphic to in .
 This implies that every , thus also every idempotent on has an isomorphic fellow in , so, by symmetry, is an equivalence bridge.

 For the other direction, if is an equivalence bridge, consider its restriction on both banks to .
-Then any is isomorphic to an idempotent in , say by , and in we have maps that ensures a composition of as heteromorphisms.
+Then any is isomorphic to an idempotent in , say by , and in we have maps and that compose to and thus they ensure a composition of as heteromorphisms: .